When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Another potential quick fix to the Netflix pausing problem is to sign out of your account.

-By signing out of your Netflix account before you return and log in, you may resolve any account-related issues that are causing the pausing problems to occur.
+By signing out of your Netflix account before you return and log in, you may resolve any account-related issues causing the pausing problems.

 To access the Netflix app, you will be using a streaming device to access the app.